containers/quadlet/docs/Fileformat.md

 * `HostGroup=`

-  The (numeric) host gid to run the container as.
+  The host gid (numeric or group name) to run the container as.
 If this differs from the gid in `Group` then user namespaces are used to map the ids.

 * `AddCapability=`